markfinal/cruiz/doc/index.md

 Modifying any input data to the lockfile generation will recompute the package_id.

 ### Local workflow dock
+*Not available when Conan 2.x is used.*

 Split into several sections, this allows the definition of paths used in Conan local workflows.

 ### Conan command dock
 Whenever a command is executed on a recipe, it is recorded in the command log.
 This is intended both as a learning mechanism by seeing what changes by modifying a recipe's configuration, but also as a reproducible mechanism as right clicking over a command allows exporting it to different shells.

 ### Conan log dock
+*Not available when Conan 2.x is used.*

 Running Conan commands captures logging from Conan itself, which is displayed in this dock.
 This is for diagnostic purposes only really.